 Joshua Ekhoff recently defended his M.S.
 Geology thesis in the Department of Geosciences, presenting a combination of field mapping, structural analysis, soil sampling, geophysics and geochronology to establish the character of ore mineralization in Cretaceous-Tertiary basement rocks near Horseshoe Bend, ID.
 He is currently a Geological Consultant with Brown & Caldwell in Boise, ID.

 M.S.
 Geology, 2013: Emerald Shirley completed her M.S.
 Geology degree in late 2013, with a thesis that explored LA-ICPMS U-Pb geochronology, trace elements and Hf isotopes in zircon to establish the origin and evolution of crustal xenoliths from the Eastern and Central Snake River Plain.
-Emerald currently splits her time between a number of state and federal agencies in the Pacific Northwest.
+Emerald is currently a geologist for the Oregon Department of Transportation, in the unstable slopes and material source programs.

 Ph.D.
 Geosciences, 2013: Rimma Khodjanyazova defended her Ph.D. in 2013 on the fusulinid biostratigraphy and Sr isotope chemostratigraphy of Perm0-Carboniferous sections in the Donets basin of the Ukraine, and the Great Basin of the western U.S.A.
 Rimma used the Isotope Geology Laboratory to collect high-precision Sr isotope ratios on single conodont elements from these sections, as well as in the stratotype sections of the southern Urals, in order to construct an accurate seawater Sr isotope curve for the Late Pennsylvanian-Early Permian, and correlate these basins at high resolution.
 Rimma is working as an independent consultant.

 M.S.
 Geology, 2012: Bryant Ware defended his M.S.
 Geology thesis in 2012, which used a combination of structural analysis and both LA-ICPMS and CA-TIMS U-Pb geochronology to analyze the structure and evolution of the Weatherby basin between the Baker and Olds Ferry accreted terranes of the Blue Mountains Province of the northern U.S. Cordillera.
-Bryant is now a temporary research associate at Johnson Space Center, Houston, TX, and will be heading to the University of Western Australia in late 2013 to pursue a Ph.D. in noble gas and cosmogenic nuclide geochemistry.
+Bryant recently completed his Ph.D. at the University of Western Australia in noble gas and radiogenic isotope geochemistry, and is currently a postdoctoral fellow at UWA.

 Ph.D.
 Geosciences, 2010: Gene defended his Ph.D. in 2010 on the application of Sr, Nd, and Pb tracer isotopes, as well as high precision U-Pb zircon geochronology, to understanding the tectonic, structural, and magmatic evolution of ancient island arc systems, with a particular emphasis on the Mesozoic accreted arcs of the northern U.S. Cordilla.
 Gene is now a project geologist with Barrick Gold Corporation.

 M.S.
 Geology 2010: Chronostratigraphy and isotope geochemistry of late Triassic – Jurassic volcano-sedimentary deposits of the Huntington and Weatherby Formations of the Olds Ferry and Izee terranes of the Blue Mountains Province, northern U.S. Cordillera.
 Kyle used high precision U-Pb zircon geochronology and Sr-Nd isotopes to constrain the timing and tempo of volcanism, deposition, uplift and deformation in the Olds Ferry terrane and its relationship to onlapping sediments of the Izee basin.
-Now working in geophysical instrument development and mineral exploration.
+He has worked as a geologist and rock analysis engineer, and is currently an environmental scientist at the New Mexico Environment Department-Air Quality Bureau.

 M.S.
 Geology 2008: Western Snake River Plain basalt volcanism.
 Tiffany analyzed the major, trace and Sr-Nd-Pb isotope geochemistry of a suite of recent monogenetic basalt volcanoes to understand the petrological and tectonic drivers for a marked transition from tholeiitic to mildly akaline basalt eruptions approximately two million years ago.
 She went on to complete her Ph.D. in 2013 with the Earthtime-Europe GTSNext Initiative, working at the QUAD-lab, Roskilde University, Denmark on the timing of Quaternary geomagnetic polarity excursions and reversals.
-She now splits her time as a post-doctoral fellow in the IGL and instructor at the College of Western Idaho.
+After a postdoctoral fellowship back at Boise State, she joined the faculty at Westminster College in Salt Lake City, UT.

 M.S.
 Geology, 2007: Geochronology of the House Mountain Gneisses, southwestern Idaho.
 Now working with U.S. Forest Service, McCall, ID.

 M.S.
-Geology, 2007: Strontium isotope chemostratigraphy of the Late Carboniferous – Early Permian, southern Uralian foredeep, Russia-Kazakhstan.
-Now working in environmental consulting, Bellingham, WA.
+Geology, 2007: Lyndsey completed her M.S.
+Geology thesis on the strontium isotope chemostratigraphy of the Late Carboniferous – Early Permian, southern Uralian foredeep, Russia-Kazakhstan.
+She now works as a Project Geologist with Farallon Consulting in Bellingham, WA.

 B.S.
 Geology senior thesis, 2005: Petrology and geochemistry of a diamondiferous eclogite from the Roberts Victor kimberlite, South Africa.
-Now a Ph.D. candidate at the Woods Hole Oceanographic Institution.
+Ben completed his M.S. in Hydrology from the University of Texas at Austin in 2008, and a Ph.D. at the Massachusetts Institute of Technology – Woods Hole Oceanographic Institution Joint Program in 2016, and is now a hydrologist at the United States Geological Survey New Mexico Water Science Center.

 B.S.
 Geology senior thesis, 2005: Infrared spectroscopy of nitrogen abundance and aggregation in diamonds from the Star kimberlite, South Africa.
 Now a high school teacher, Middleton, ID.